 Perfect for the enduro rider- well ventilated, comfortable, and breathable, but not necessarily our first choice of downhill specific helmet.
 Still, a very good option for those wanting great protection and an all-around great convertible helmet, but aren't hitting gnarly lines at fast speeds.

 Starting with the Leatt DBX 3.0 Enduro, we have a well ventilated, comfortable and breathable helmet.
-It is aimed at the enduro rider- comfortable, but prepared for a collision, weighing in at only 760g for a medium with the chin bar attached.
+It is aimed at the enduro rider- comfortable, but prepared for a collision.
+It weighs in at only 760g for a medium with the chin bar attached.

-The DBX 3.0 offers Leatts Turbine 360 technology, which reduces the impact in an angular or rotational crash (similar to MIPS technology) reducing the chances of brain damage resulting from the collision.
+The DBX 3.0 offers Leatts Turbine 360 technology, which reduces the impact in an angular or rotational crash (similar to MIPS technology).
+This reduces the chances of brain damage resulting from the collision.
 It has the advantage that the turbines actually reduce linear impacts as well- which MIPS does not.
 This means you aren’t just relying on the EPS foam layer to reduce impacts to your skull.

 Bell Super 3R Mini Review